-As with wider development, people with disabilities are generally overlooked throughout the disaster management cycle and especially during relief operations.
-For example, a study conducted by Help Age International found that less than 1% of European Union humanitarian aid targets older people and people with disabilities.
-The vulnerability of people with disabilities to disasters and emergencies is further exacerbated by the fact that 70% of people with disabilities had no personal preparedness plan and only 17% knew about any disaster management plan in their community (UNSIDR study).77 In addition, they are seldom considered as important actors in climate change discussions or actions, even though they are often more vulnerable during food crises, weather related disasters, as well as conflicts and displacement.
-For example, the Hyogo Framework for Action, though providing good guidance to government and civil society for efficient disaster risk reduction, does not include disability as a core crosscutting issue, nor people with disabilities and their representatives as key stakeholders and resources.
-Article 11 of the CRPD requires that State Parties and NGOs must include people with disabilities.
+As with wider development, people with disabilities are generally overlooked throughout the disaster management cycle.
+This is especially the case during relief operations.
+For example, a study conducted by Help Age International found that less than 1% of European Union humanitarian aid targets older people and people with disabilities.69 The vulnerability of people with disabilities to disasters and emergencies is further highlighted by the UNSIDR.
+In this study, it was found that 70% of people with disabilities had no personal preparedness plan and only 17% knew about any disaster management plan in their community.70 Exacerbating the situation is the reality that while people with disabilities are more vulnerable during food crises, weather related disasters, conflicts and displacement, they are seldom considered as important actors in climate change discussions or actions.
+For example, the Hyogo Framework for Action, though providing good guidance to government and civil society for efficient disaster risk reduction is in breach of Article 11 of the CRPD.
+It does not include disability as a core crosscutting issue, nor people with disabilities and their representatives as key stakeholders and resources as required under Article 11.